All in Good Time (Barenaked Ladies album): Production history

-After founding member Steven Page announced his departure in February 2009, the band indicating that the remaining members would continue recording and touring together as Barenaked Ladies.
+After founding member Steven Page announced his departure in February 2009, the band indicated that the remaining members would continue recording and touring together as Barenaked Ladies.

 The band began recording the new album with producer Michael Phillip Wojewoda on 19 May 2009, and documented their rehearsal and recording process through their Twitter account.
 Primary recording was done at Canterbury Studios in Toronto, with additional recording done at Jim Creeggan's home.
 Recording ended on 24 July, and Bob Clearmountain finished mixing the 18 recorded tracks on 30 July.
 The final album consisting of 13 songs (later changed to 14) was sequenced and mastered on 13 August.
 In August, Robertson indicated the possibility of releasing an EP composed of the songs that did not make the cut for the final album.

 The band announced on 6 January 2010 that it had signed an exclusive worldwide distribution agreement with EMI Label Services through its new label Raisin' Records, which replaces its previous label, Desperation Records, used from its break with Reprise Records in 2004 until the departure of Page in 2009.